fediverse-devnet/feditest/docs/plan/index.md

    [ActivityPub](https://www.w3.org/TR/activitypub/), but also including [WebFinger](https://datatracker.ietf.org/doc/html/rfc7033),
    [HTTP signatures](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures)
-   and more) is complex, and easily be implemented incorrectly.
+   and more) is complex; implementation errors are easily made.

-1. Many new implementations are being created by development teams with great ideas but that are under-resourced; detailed protocol testing often falls by the wayside due to resource constraints.
+1. Many new implementations are being created by development teams with great ideas but that are under-resourced; detailed protocol testing against many other apps often falls by the wayside due to resource constraints.
 This creates bad experiences for users, diminishing the value of the Fediverse.

-1. Several of the relevant standards comprising the technical protocol stack can be implemented in a variety of different ways, that – even while staying within the bounds that the standards permit — nevertheless lead to incompatible implementations.
+1. Several of the relevant standards comprising the technical protocol stack can be implemented in a variety of different ways, that – even while staying within the boundaries that the standards permit — nevertheless lead to incompatible implementations.

 1. As different Fediverse apps tend to have different feature sets (sometimes dramatically so; e.g. from microblogging to video sharing and reading list management), different apps often implement extensions or conventions for their particular domain, all of which need to be at least tolerated by all other Fediverse apps.
-Without systematically testing this, users may be in for a (bad) surprise.
+Without systematically testing this, app users may be in for a (bad) surprise.

 1. There is a rich set of official and less official Fediverse extensions being created by many developers; implementations of those need to at least not conflict with others.